Formal methods: Semi-formal methods

 Semi-formal methods are formalisms and languages that are not considered fully "formal".
 It defers the task of completing the semantics to a later stage, which is then done either by human interpretation or by interpretation through software like code or test case generators.

 Some practitioners believe that the formal methods community has overemphasized full formalization of a specification or design.
 They contend that the expressiveness of the languages involved, as well as the complexity of the systems being modelled, make full formalization a difficult and expensive task.
 As an alternative, various lightweight formal methods, which emphasize partial specification and focused application, have been proposed.
 Examples of this lightweight approach to formal methods include the Alloy object modelling notation, Denney's synthesis of some aspects of the Z notation with use case driven development, and the CSK VDM Tools.

+Lightweight approaches of this kind have since been reported at industrial scale, notably in the use of specification languages such as TLA+ to check the designs of large distributed systems before they are implemented.

 Formal methods and notations

 There are a variety of formal methods and notations available.